bitrix24/b24restdocs/api-reference/tasks/tasks-task-start.md

-# Translate the task to "in progress" status tasks.task.start
+# Translate task to "in progress" status tasks.task.start

 {% if build == 'dev' %}